-Cool and cloudy mornings with light rains/ drizzle over high ground areas, was experienced over most places bordering Mt.
+Cool and cloudy mornings with light rains/drizzle over high ground areas were experienced over most places bordering Mt.
 Kenya (Embu, Runyenjes, Chogoria, Chuka and Meru) during the Dekad.
-The maize crop is at harvesting stage with below normal yields being expected.
+The maize crop has been harvested with below normal yields being reported.
 Harvesting of the bean crop is complete in most areas with below normal yields being reported.
-In the low lying areas of Embu, Meru, and Mbeere Districts the maize crop has withered due to insufficient rainfall.
-(Fig1-5)
+In the low lying areas of Embu, Meru, and Mbeere Districts the maize crop has withered due to insufficient rainfall (Fig1-5).

-In the Southern Lowlands of the Eastern Province (Machakos, Makueni, Mwingi and Kitui districts), sunny conditions was experienced over most places during the Dekad.
-Both maize and beans crops have dried up due in most areas due to lack of rainfall resulting in a total season crop failure.
+In the Southern lowlands of the Eastern Province (Machakos, Makueni, Mwingi and Kitui districts), sunny conditions were experienced over most places during the Dekad.
+Both maize and beans crops have dried up in most areas due to lack of rainfall resulting in a total seasonal crop failure.
 (Fig1-6).